geo-systems/geo-systems.github.io/products/hodlings/index.md

 ## Why Choose HODLings?

-- **100% ANONYMITY:** No accounts.
+- **100% Anonymity:** No accounts.
 No sign-ups.
 No Google/Facebook logins.
 We have no access to your identity — just open the app and start tracking your coins.
-- **SECURE LOCAL STORAGE:** Your crypto portfolio data stays on your device.
+- **Secure local storage:** Your crypto portfolio data stays on your device.
 We do not use cloud servers, ensuring your financial data is never sitting on a vulnerable third-party database.
-- **AD-FREE EXPERIENCE:** A distraction-free experience.
+- **Ad-free experience:** A distraction-free experience.
 No external trackers, no sponsored listings, and no "shilling" of coins.

 <div class="buy-from-stores-container">
     <div class="buy-from-store-link">